btjanaka/hhh/README.md

 jupyter lab
 ```

-Within Jupyter Lab, open `notebooks/early-analysis.ipynb`.
-Run the cells to
+Within Jupyter Lab, open `notebooks/exploratory-analysis.ipynb`.
+Run the cells
-perform preliminary analysis on the data.
+to perform exploratory analysis on the data.

 #### Scripts